Nitrokey/nitrokey-documentation/pro/tut_OpenVPN_Server Configuration_1.md

 #### 5. Import `client.crt` on the Nitrokey Pro 2 from the CA machine
 /// Some documentation says that we can use the ./pkitool script available with Easy RSA, to directly initialize a key pair on the Nitrokey Pro, however the pkitool utility seems to be deprecated ///

-After creating the `client.crt` file, we plug the Nitrokey Pro 2 device in the CA machine, import it the `.crt` to the Pro 2 using this command:
+After creating the `client.crt` file, we plug the Nitrokey Pro 2 device in the CA machine, and import the `.crt` to the Pro 2 device using this command:

 ```bash
 $ pkcs15-init --store-certificate client.crt --id 3